open-tale/open-tale.github.io/_docs/03-roll-system.md

 *Inferiority*, *Disadvantage*, *Advantage* and *Superiority*.

 Inferiority and Disadvantage are nerfs applied on the die with the highest value.
-Advantage and superiority are buffs applied on the die with the smallest value.
+Advantage and Superiority are buffs applied on the die with the smallest value.
 Their mechanics are as follows:

 * Inferiority: pick the die with the highest value and roll it again, keeping